Design Thinking Process

-This phase is also a great opportunity for you and your design team to make sure your creative juices never stop flowing
+This is where you generate ideas and a great opportunity for you and your design team to make sure your creative juices never stop flowing.

-The data you receive from the TEST phase is quite valuable.
+The data you receive from the test phase is quite valuable.
 It may confirm things you already suspect or bring to light things you haven’t considered but need to address.
-You should walk away from the Test phase with more insight on:
+You should walk away from the Test phase with more insight.

 Solving a problem with a design thinking approach takes the pressure off.
 This is not about getting it right before you can move forward.
 This is about taking action in order to learn.
 You’re constantly tweaking and sense-checking along the way, gaining insights you may otherwise wait too long to discover if you were to wait until things were “perfect.”

 - Infographic – How to Apply Design Thinking: Moving from Theory to Application

 - Article – On the Road to Continuous Improvement | ATD

 - Podcast – Episode 17: Continuous Improvement: How Design Thinking Improved General Motors’ Center of Learning

 Design Thinking Consulting and Implementation Services

 With our deep expertise in learning and development, we bring the services to instill design thinking theory and concepts into your programs and your people.
 As a full-service partner with global experience, we can help take your through the design thinking process from theory through execution, taking your ideas to completion.